Testing for the Network Small-World Property: Simulation

 \subsection{Power of the asymptotic test}

-Next we verify the power of the asymptotic test described through Theorems \ref{C-power} and \ref{L-power}.
-We fix $n=1000$ and vary the average degree (which is $2\delta$) as $10,20,30,40,50$.
+Next, we verify the power of the asymptotic test described through Theorems \ref{C-power} and \ref{L-power} in two sets of simulations.
+First, we fix $n=1000$ and vary the average degree (which is $2\delta$) as $10,20,30,40,50$.
+Then we fix average degree at $100$ and vary $n$ as $1000, 1500, 2000, 2500$.
 The power curves against changing $\beta$ using the asymptotic test are shown in Figure \ref{fig:A-power}.
 From the figure we note that both at $\beta =0$ and $\beta=1$, the rejection rate of the test is close to 0.
 The rejection rate curve (power curve) sharply increases to 1 after sufficiently large $\beta$ and stays close to 1 until $\beta=1$.
-As the average degree increases, the sharp increase in the power curve starts for $\beta$ closer to 0, and at $2\delta = 50$, the power curve is close to 0 for almost all value of $\beta$ in between 0 and 1.
+As the average degree increases, the sharp increase in the power curve starts for $\beta$ closer to 0, and at $2\delta = 50$, the power curve is close to 1 for almost all value of $\beta$ in between 0 and 1.
+Comparing the left and right sides of the power curve, we see that the power goes to 1 slowly as $\beta$ goes away from 0, while it goes to 1 relatively faster as $\beta$ goes away from 1.
+We need a higher average degree or density of the graph for the power to go to 1 on the left-hand side of the power graph as opposed to on the right-hand side of the power graph.